Drink this every day to lower your risk of heart disease and stroke

 Luckily, there is good news…

-According to a new study published in the European Journal of Preventive Cardiology, there’s a simple way to lower your risk of heart disease and stroke and increase not only your life expectancy but the quality of your health in those years — all with one drink.
+According to research from the European Journal of Preventive Cardiology, there’s a simple way to lower your risk of heart disease and stroke and increase not only your life expectancy but the quality of your health in those years — all with one drink.

 The magic of tea

-The researchers studied a huge population of almost 101,000 people out of China and followed them for over seven years.
+The researchers studied a considerable population of almost 101,000 people out of China and followed them for over seven years.

-Tea drinkers live longer and they’re healthier doing it.
+And here’s what it came down to: Tea drinkers live longer, and they’re healthier doing it.

 Yup, good old tea is the answer if you want to live longer and better.

-Habitual tea consumption was not only associated with healthier years of life and longer life expectancy, but it also lowered:
+Habitual tea consumption was not only associated with healthier years and longer life expectancy, but it also lowered:

 • Risk of non-fatal heart disease and stroke by 20 percent